aminzadenoori/customer-churn-prediction-using-spark/README.md

-# customer churn prediction using spark
+# Customer churn prediction using spark